functionland/progress/investors_update/2-fx.dapp.dev.update.md

   * read our latest whitepaper

-  * and look at our latest designs for future work in the request for comments section
+  * look at our latest designs for future work in the request for comments section

       * this includes RFCs for